ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 - **GRIB2**

   These files cover the entire globe and resolutions of 0.5 and 1.0 degree are supported.
-There are both current and historic sources of GRIB2 data available, here are examples:
+There are both current and historic sources of GRIB2 data available.
+At the time of this writing, files for dates 05/15/2020 12 UTC or more recent are considered current, while files for preceding dates are considered historical.
+However, the cutoff date may change in the future.
+Here are the locations:

   - 0.5 deg current files are available at `<https://www.ncei.noaa.gov/thredds/catalog/model-gfs-g4-anl-files/catalog.html>`_
   - 0.5 deg historic files are available at `<https://www.ncei.noaa.gov/thredds/catalog/model-gfs-g4-anl-files-old/catalog.html>`_